- Email Builder Review

 Creating New Mobile Push

 Go to Messages → Messages → select the Mobile Push section in the left sidebar.
-Click the Create Mobile Push button.
+Click the New Mobile Push button.

 Fill in the following fields:

 - Name.
 The system name that the recipient will not see.

 - Title.
 Required field, the recipient will see its value in the message.

 - Subtitle.
 Optional field, which value only iOS users will see.

 - Text.
 The main content of a push message is up to 40 characters long.
 Please note that the display of the message may vary on different devices.